The easy way to book a reliable London 'Man with a Van'

 Moving Single Items Long Distance

-However, if you need to transport just ONE relatively low cost item such as a chest of drawers a long distance from London (or in some cases even just as far as the M25) - unfortunately it will almost certainly not be worth the expense to hire a Mover to do so.
+However, if you need to transport a single item or small load long distance from London (or sometimes even just as far as the M25) - unfortunately in most cases it will almost certainly not be worth the expense of hiring one of our Movers to do so.

 Moving miscellaneous items within London?
 Visit our homepage to get a quote (two hour minimum charge normally applies).

-We know the problem, you're thrilled with your purchase of that perfect second hand piece of furniture located in the middle of nowhere on eBay for £50 and now 'just' need to get it to London for something like £10.
+We know how it goes.. you're 'over the moon' with that perfect second hand piece of furniture located in the middle of nowhere you bought on eBay for £50, and now just need to get it to London for something like £10 (exaggeration but you get the point).
 Unfortunately computer says NO!
 Sorry guys, it's just not going to be viable.

 At least not for a professional Mover that would need to charge for the considerable time and expense of going all the way to wherever the item is located, and then personally deliver it to wherever you are in London (or vice versa).

 The problem is, some people confuse Movers with nationwide Couriers, the latter of which often do provide that kind of service - although even for them, £10 will probably be stretching it a bit.

 Firstly, although as you're reading this it may now be too late, whenever you are looking to buy something that will need transporting, research the transport costs before you buy it.

 We all make mistakes though and that's just our advice for next time.
 So, let's just assume you've already bought it and just concentrate on what you can do now.